2024 is almost over. Take a moment to make a lasting difference in a young artist’s life. Inspire their journey. Make your gift today.

 Presented annually by the Recording Academy, the GRAMMY Awards are the most coveted accolade in the music industry.
 Nominees and winners are selected from a pool of more than 20,000 entries by voting members of the Recording Academy through a competitive, two-step voting process.
 Since the awards were first bestowed in 1959, 75 Interlochen alumni, faculty, and guest artists have received a combined total of 152 GRAMMY Awards.

 This year’s alumni nominees span more than 20 awards, including Record of the Year, Best Large Ensemble Jazz Album, Best Folk Album, and Best Orchestral Performance.
 Roan received nominations for six of the awards’ most competitive prizes, including Best New Artist, Album of the Year, and Best Pop Solo Performance.
-Other alumni receiving individual nominations include Norah Jones (Best Traditional Pop Vocal Album), Bill Frissell (Best Contemporary Instrumental Album), and Laura Karpman (Best Score Soundtrack for Visual Media).
+Other alumni receiving individual nominations include Norah Jones (Best Traditional Pop Vocal Album), Bill Frisell (Best Contemporary Instrumental Album), and Laura Karpman (Best Score Soundtrack for Visual Media).

 See below for a full list of nominees.